lucaswayneray/lucas-ray-portfolio/aws-fundamentals/notes.md

 The subnets you add should be private so they don't hvae a route to the internet gateway.
 Ensres your DB instance, and the cat data inside of it, can only be reached by the app backend.
 Accss to the DB instnce can be further restrcted by using ntwrk accss control lists (ACLs) and secrity groups.
 With these firewall, you can control, at a granular level, what type of trffic you want to allow into your database.
 Using these ctrls prvde layers of secrity for your infrstrctre.
 It reinfrces that only the backend instnces have access to the database.

-Use AWS IDentity and Access Management (IAM) Policies to secure Amazon RDS- Netwrk aCLs and secrity groups allow you to dictate the flow of trffic.
+Use AWS Identity and Access Management (IAM) Policies to secure Amazon RDS- Netwrk aCLs and secrity groups allow you to dictate the flow of trffic.
 If you want to restrct what actions and resrcs your emplyees can access, you can use IAM policies.

-Back up your DATA-To take regular backups of your RDS instnce, you can use:
+## Back up your DATA-
+To take regular backups of your RDS instnce, you can use:
   *Automatic backups
   *Manual snapshots